brecht-vde/lucide-blazor/README.md

 [![build and test pull requests](https://github.com/brecht-vde/lucide-blazor/actions/workflows/build-and-test-pull-requests.yml/badge.svg)](https://github.com/brecht-vde/lucide-blazor/actions/workflows/build-and-test-pull-requests.yml)
 [![update lucide](https://github.com/brecht-vde/lucide-blazor/actions/workflows/update-lucide.yml/badge.svg)](https://github.com/brecht-vde/lucide-blazor/actions/workflows/update-lucide.yml)

-Blazor adaption for the Lucide icon pack.
+This is an unofficial Blazor adaption for the Lucide icon pack.
 For a list of available icons check https://lucide.dev/ or find them in the Lucide repository.

+## Preface

+Please be aware this project was merely meant for myself to discover how source generators in C# work.
+This repository is not maintained.

 ## Installation